The Cloudflare error 522 is one of the most common problems beginners face when starting out their blogging career.

 - IP Block

 Don’t worry too much about the reasons.
-If you are here in order to find out how to fix the Cloudflare 522 error, you’re in the right place!
+If you are here in order to find out how to fix this specific error, you’re in the right place!
 In this article, we will go over how to fix it and make sure you don’t ever see it again!

 Let’s jump straight into it: